 Now that you have established an initial, genuine rapport in the relationship, you can begin to work on Jennifer’s goals.
 For more information regarding these and other strategies that you can learn online, visit the NLP Training page.

-Continue Reading How to Build Resilience Using NLP
+Continue Reading 3 Quick Ways to Reduce Overwhelming Thoughts Using NLP